 - Place it on a flat, even surface.
 It must stand level and stably without wobbling to prevent the wine bottles from rolling around inside.
 Most models have adjustable feet to deal with slightly uneven floors, so make use of them.

-- After putting the fridge into its final location, don’t switch it on right away.
+- After putting the fridge into its final location, do not switch it on right away.
 The coolants in the cooling system need some time to settle down after transport.
 Thus, you should wait for at least 2 hours before switching the fridge on.

 - In case the fridge “smells new”, it makes sense to wait a little longer before filling it with your precious bottles.
 Leave its door open for a night (or longer) until the odor has disappeared.